Overview

 Educational Resources

-All Residents receive the MKSAP Board Review course material during their intern year and additional board prep material in their third year.
-Residents also have online access to the Goldblatt Medical Library, 24 hours a day.
-All the computers at Cleveland Clinic Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Access Medicine, and a variety of full text resources.
+All residents receive the MKSAP Board Review course material during their intern year, ACP Board Review.
+Additionally, they are given an annual stipend for educational material with which they can purchase other resources Residents also have in-person and online access to the Goldblatt Medical Library, 24 hours a day.
+All the computers at Cleveland Clinic in Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Open Evidence, Access Medicine, PubMed, etc., as well as a variety of full text resources.

 Board Pass Rate